 But why is your cat peeing on the carpet and not in their litter box?
 The reasons behind their need to pee on your carpet are usually medical but can also be behavioral or a sign of stress.

-Here are six reasons your cat is urinating on your carpet and how to stop it.
+Here are seven reasons your cat is urinating on your carpet and how to stop it.

 The 7 Reasons Your Cat Is Peeing on the Carpet